hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 	rbd --image image1 info

-To retrieve information from an image within a pool, execute the following, but replace {image-name} with the name of the image and replace {pool-name} with the name of the pool:
+* To retrieve information from an image within a pool, execute the following command:

 	rbd --image {image-name} -p {pool-name} info